 - The pain is severe

-- You are at risk of kidney failure
+- There is a risk of kidney failure

 - You are dehydrated and vomiting too much to keep fluids down

 - You are over 60 years of age

 Generally, if your kidney stone(s) is less than 4mm in diameter, it can usually be passed at home while managed with painkillers.
 Larger stones (6 to 7 mm) may need to be broken up using ultrasound or laser energy in hospital under a sterile procedure.

 Your treatment will be decided by the Urology Surgical team treating you and may include one of the following:

 - Extracorporeal shock wave lithotripsy: ultrasound shock waves are sent to the stone from a machine to break it up into pieces that can be passed easily.